Charlie102308/YTMusicUltimate/README.md

 1. Fork this repository using the fork button on the top right.
 2. On your forked repository, go to Repository Settings > Actions, enable Read and Write permissions.
 3. Go to the Actions tab on your forked repo, click on "Build and Release YTMusicUltimate and YTMUltimate+" located on the left side.
 Click "Run workflow" button located on the right side.
-4. Find a decrypted YTMusic .ipa file (we cannot provide you this due to legal reasons) and upload it to a file provider (filebin.net, Dropbox or catbox.moe is recommended).
+4. Find a decrypted YTMusic .ipa file (from decrypt day for example) and upload it to a file provider (filebin.net, Dropbox or catbox.moe is recommended).
 Paste the url to the necessary field, select the extra tweaks you want and click "Run workflow".
 5. Wait for the build to finish.
 You can download the tweaked IPA from the releases section of your forked repo.
 (If you can't find the releases section, go to your forked repo and add /releases to the url. i.e github.com/user/YTMusicUltimate/releases)

 ## IPA building troubleshooting (I can't build the IPA/Github action fails/I can't find the releases section etc.)